gt-cs3220/gt-cs3220.github.io/assignment3.md

 **Description:**

 In this design, you will write a bubble sort that you did in assignment #2 in the assembly code.
 Data should be stored in address 0x040.
+The filename needs to be bubblesort.asm

 After the bubble sort is done, display 0F in HEX0.
-And read the contents of the value from 0x040 at one cycle at a time, and display the value in the hex1.
-Both outcomes of the hex values will be used for grading.
+And then read the contents of the value from 0x040 at one at a time, and display the value in the HEX1.
+Once the display is the over, turn on LEDR 4b'1010.
+HEX0, HEX1, and LEDR outcomes will be used for grading.

+FAQ)
+Q1.
+How to generate mem file ?
+A1.
+Use assembler.py to conver your assembly code into mif file format.
+And then use miftmem.py to generate bubblesort.mem
 Note:
 testall.mem do not cover all corner cases.
 You might need to debug your hardware as well

+**What to submit **
+[1] bubblesort.asm
+[2]  project3.zip (bubblesort.mem should be on the part of that) [3] Report:
+  a screenshot of showing sorted outcome from hex.
+  Discuss any issues

 ## Optional task: Adding a branch predictor